En3rGy/11083_Leistungsmesser/README.md

 4. The module should use a pulse signal input for calculating the consumptions.
 5. The start / end of a time span shall be indicated by a 1 on a dedicated input.
 6. The module shall accept a gain input to be multiplied with the counter input value.
-7. The module shall accept an offset input value to be substracted from the gained counter input value.
+7. The module shall accept an offset input value to be subtracted from the gained counter input value.
 8. The module shall accept a "reset" input, setting all outputs and internal values to 0.
-9. The module shall output the global counter repsecting gain and offset since the last reset.
+9. The module shall output the global counter respecting gain and offset since the last reset.
 10. The module shall deal with an overflow of the input counter by increasing the global counter.

 ## Software Design Description